smchughinfo/regscale_demo_demo/README.md

 ---

+*Demo Links are offline.
+I ran out of Axure free Credits.
+I can turn the demo back on, on request.*

+---

 ### Health Widgets Security Portal (Azure App Service)

 The primary deliverable - a frontend for all the other components.